Letter from C. Kallman/W. H. Auden to H. W. Henze, July 15, 1960

 • ""diffi cult" ,"sic

-• Following: handwritten, ball pen (blue), Kallman, Chester
+• Following: handwritten, ballpoint pen (blue), Kallman, Chester

-• Following: handwritten, ball pen (blue), Auden, Wystan Hugh
+• Following: handwritten, ballpoint pen (blue), Auden, Wystan Hugh

 • "Forti"uncertain transcription